Rehaaaan/E-commerce-Sales-Analysis-and-Forecasting/README.md

 - `notebook/`: Jupyter notebooks with detailed analysis.
 - `reports/`: Business intelligence reports and dashboards.
 - `visualizations/`: All generated visualizations.

-## How to Use
-1. Clone the repository.
-2. Install required dependencies.
-3. Run the provided scripts or notebooks to replicate the analysis.

 ## Conclusion
 The analysis provides valuable insights into sales trends and helps in forecasting future sales, aiding strategic planning and inventory management.